 A jump (or bastion) host acts as a middleman for all traffic to your non-public instances.
 It is easy to set up using SSH and its configuration options.

 The first thing you want to do is to make sure you have an instance running with a floating IP address.
-This could be any DreamCompute instance with a floating IP, but you’d typically use a dedicated jump host or your web server.
+This could be any DreamCompute instance with a floating IP, but you’d typically use a dedicated jump host or your instance.
 Ensure you can SSH into that machine with your SSH key.
 View the following article for instructions on how to upload a public key to your DreamCompute dashboard:

 Configuring a jump host in DreamCompute